-3. DESCRIPTION CONT'D
+3.0 DESCRIPTION CONT'D

-Grading rings made from zinc material are buried around all of the structures that terminate at ground level along the length of the pipeline adjacent to the overhead high tension power transmission system.
-As nominated by Brisbane City Council, the grading rings are connected to the pipeline via the polarisation cells housed in the aboveground installations at each location.
+Grading rings made from zinc material are buried around all of the structures that terminate at ground level along the length of the pipeline.
+As nominated by Brisbane City Council, the grading rings are directly and permanently connected to the pipeline via the ground chamber type testpoint installation at each location.

 They are provided as personnel safety devices for operations personnel in the event of an electrical surge condition on the pipeline.